Luis Robert Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.05).
+- The Athletics have a 6.04 team ERA that ranks last across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.